 If you are currently taking an antidepressant and are newly pregnant or planning on getting pregnant, speak with your healthcare provider first.
 They can help you determine what types of medications are safest to take and the risks and benefits of each, so you can make a well-informed decision.

-If you have unresolved questions or concerns about your medication and need to speak with a healthcare provider, visit: bannerhealth.com, or call 844-259-9494 24 hours a day, seven days a week to speak with a Nurse On-Call.
+If you have unresolved questions or concerns about your medication and need to speak with a healthcare provider, visit: bannerhealth.com, or call the Banner Nurse Now line at 844-259-9494 24 hours a day, seven days a week to speak with a nurse on-call.